ctreffs/SwiftSimctl/README.md

 1. Add `pod 'Simctl', '~> 0.2.0'` to your (test) target in your `Podfile`
 2. Run `pod install`
 3. Open `<YourProject>.xcworkspace`
+4. Use `import Simctl` to access the library in your (test) target.

 #### Running the server alongside your tests

-nsure that for the duration of your test run `SimctlCLI` runs on your host machine.
+Ensure that for the duration of your test run `SimctlCLI` runs on your host machine.
 To automate that with Xcode itself use the following snippets as pre and post action of your test target.

 ###### `Your Scheme` > Test > Pre-Actions > Run Script